 When you think of Lapland, it’s hard not to think of reindeer, right?
 Visit reindeer farm Wolverine Fell Wilderness & Nature near Levi, Finland and make a reindeer sleigh ride through the snowy forest!
 What a wonderful experience with these beautiful, friendly animals.

-Just donated a month of reindeer feed to my friends at Wolverine Fell Wilderness and Nature in Levi, Finnish Lapland.
-They need our help.
-In winter, the reindeer come to the farm for feeding, including my favorite reindeer named Tornado.
+In the spirit of Christmas I just donated a month of reindeer feed to my friends at Wolverine Fell Wilderness and Nature in Levi, Finnish Lapland.
+Each winter, the reindeer come to the farm for feeding, including my favorite reindeer named Tornado.
 Normally, tourists who visit the reindeer farm ensure that the bill for all that feed can be paid.
-But now with COVID-19 this has become a challenge.
-Be generous in the spirit of Christmas and help the reindeer to get through the winter.
-Owners/farmers Petra and Kari will buy food from your donation, you can feed them viritually.
-To become a buddy (from EUR 10): https://reindeerandfishing.fi/webshop/Elisa, 26 december 2020
+But with COVID-19 this has become a challenge. s and help the reindeer to get through the winter.
+Owners/farmers Petra and Kari buy food from each donation.Elisa, 26 december 2020

 The car ride from Levi center to the farm is short yet wonderful.
 It feels like driving through a postcard.
 Winter Wonderland for real.
 So much snow everywhere!
 Upon arrival at the farm, two white reindeer stare at us.
 I get really excited.
 These animals look-like they just stepped out of a Disney movie.
 So beautiful, it feels almost surreal.
 Wow!